Tusk (album): Release

 Tusk was one of the first albums to be digitally mixed, having occurred the same year as Ry Cooder's album Bop Till You Drop.
 Caillat remembered that their efforts of digitally mixing the album were marred by issues related to unwanted surface noise due to issues with the vinyl pressing process.
 Similar issues occurred when the initial batch of singles for the title track were recalled by Warner Bros in September due a scratch on the vinyl's B-side.
 Caillat commented that "after Tusk came out, we had a meeting, of literally all the vinyl manufacturers.
 We had [them] all come in and actually tell us why there were so many problems".
 According to Caillat, they generally attributed these issues to industry changes on how the vinyl formula was made.
+Cashbox reported that the number of initial copies pressed and shipped had exceeded Rumours.

 An advertisement campaign was arranged by Warner Bros Records that utilised aspects of the album package, including the polaroid photo of the dog and italicised font found on the cover, and Seef's photo found in the inner sleeve.
 The company also developed what Rolling Stone described as "a motorized floor display that features a silk-screened image of the dog".
 The company originally outsourced the promotion responsibility to New York advertising agency Lord, Geller, Federico and Einstein to develop the album's marketing strategy, although Fleetwood Mac balked at the idea over the belief that "they were being sold like a product - like chewing gum."

 I would have liked to have been a fly on the wall when Warner Bros. put that on in their boardroom and listened to it for the first time.